AsiaVision / GettyImages

 • $95 annual fee

-Who should apply: Individuals with another Chase Ultimate Rewards card who want to maximize points will benefit from the Chase Sapphire Preferred.
-Those who travel and dine out frequently (or want to get started with a solid first travel card) should consider this Chase credit card option.
+Who should apply: If you have another Chase Ultimate Rewards card and want to maximize points, you will likely benefit from the Chase Sapphire Preferred.
+Or, if you travel and dine out frequently (or want to get started with a solid first travel card), it may be worth considering this Chase credit card option.

-Who should skip: Those who’ve opened five or more new credit cards in the last 24 months should pause on applying due to the Chase 5/24 rule.
-Further, if you’re not keen on paying an annual fee, you might consider no-annual-fee travel card options.
+Who should skip: If you’ve opened five or more new credit cards in the last 24 months, you may want to pause on applying due to the Chase 5/24 rule.
+Or, if you’re not keen on paying an annual fee, you might consider no-annual-fee travel card options instead.

 Bank of America Travel Rewards credit card: Best for no annual fee